-NOTE: This workshop takes place over 2 days.
-Attendees must attend BOTH days.
+NOTE: This workshop takes place over three days.
+Attendees must attend the entire workshop.

-Participation in this two-day workshop is by invitation only—but you must register to be considered.
-Participation is limited by facility space to 25 people.
+Participation in this workshop is by invitation only—but you must register to be considered.
+Participation is limited by facility space.